ericywl/zero2prod/README.md

 ## Deployment

-The code is setup so that pushes to `main` branch will trigger Continuous Deployment pipeline on DigitalOcean.
+The code can be setup so that pushes to `main` branch will trigger Continuous Deployment pipeline on DigitalOcean.

 To create app deployment, use:
 ```sh
 $ doctl apps create --spec spec.yaml
 ```

-To view the deployed app status, use:
+To view the list of apps, use:
 ```sh
 $ doctl apps list
 ```